floooh/floooh.github.io/_posts/2018-01-04-vscode-fips.md

 ### How to use fips with VSCode

-Apart from the minimal fips requirements (cmake and python) you need Visual Studio code (obviously) and on OSX and Linux the ninja build tool in the path:
+Apart from the minimal fips requirements (cmake and python) you need Visual Studio Code (obviously) and on OSX and Linux the ninja build tool in the path:

 ```